 |Title||Infectious diseases and immunisation policy for students undertaking clinical placements in health facilities|

-|Purpose||To advise students of the legislative ACT and NSW Government requirements regarding immunisation and blood-borne virus testing for students in clinical placements.|
+|Purpose||To advise staff and students of the legislative ACT and NSW Government requirements regarding screening and immunisation for specified infectious diseases and blood-borne virus testing.|

-|Responsible Officer||Registrar, Student Administration|
+|Responsible Officer:||Registrar, Student Administration|

-|Contact Area||Division of Student Administration|
+|Contact Area||Division of Student Administration and Academic Services|